 - radio and television stations

-- Campus Police officers and floor marshals may assist with notifications
+- Campus Police officers may assist with notifications

 The Arapahoe Community College Campus Police Department, taking into account the safety of the community, determines the content and scope of the notification and initiates the notification system unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
 The College will provide adequate follow up information to keep the college community informed.

 - Campus Police has a direct line to the Littleton Police/Fire Departments.

 - The Campus Police Department will contact the local emergency responders.

 - Medical problems are handled by the Littleton Fire and Rescue Department.

 - Campus Police only provides basic first aid for minor injuries: cuts, scrapes, bruises, sprains and bee stings.
 No medication is dispensed.

 - Transportation for injuries or illness which are non-life threatening but for which medical treatment is needed is the responsibility of the individual.

 - Campus Police does not provide transportation for medical reasons.